apache/flink/docs/dev/table/connect.md

   'connector.table-name' = 'hbase_table_name',  -- required: hbase table name

   'connector.zookeeper.quorum' = 'localhost:2181', -- required: HBase Zookeeper quorum configuration
   'connector.zookeeper.znode.parent' = '/test',    -- required: the root dir in Zookeeper for HBase cluster

-  'connector.write.buffer-flush.max-size' = '10mb', -- optional: writing option, determines how many size in memory of buffered rows to insert per round trip.
-This can help performance on writing to JDBC database.
+  'connector.write.buffer-flush.max-size' = '10mb', -- optional: writing option, determines how many size in memory of buffered
+                                                    -- rows to insert per round trip.
+This can help performance on writing to JDBC
+                                                    -- database.
 The default value is "2mb".
-                                                       -- based on the memory size of rows currently added.

   'connector.write.buffer-flush.max-rows' = '1000', -- optional: writing option, determines how many rows to insert per round trip.
-This can help performance on writing to JDBC database.
-No default value, i.e. the default flushing is not depends on the number of buffered rows.
+                                                    -- This can help performance on writing to JDBC database.
+No default value, -- i.e. the default flushing is not depends on the number of buffered rows.
-                                                    -- request based on the number of rows currently added.

-  'connector.write.buffer-flush.interval' = '1', -- optional: Write option, sets a flush interval flushing buffered
+  'connector.write.buffer-flush.interval' = '2s',   -- optional: writing option, sets a flush interval flushing buffered requesting
-                                                 -- requesting if the interval passes, in milliseconds.
+                                                    -- if the interval passes, in milliseconds.
+Default value is "0s", which means
+                                                    -- no asynchronous flush thread will be scheduled.
 )
 {% endhighlight %}
 </div>